 - Click on the button that says, “CLICK HERE TO SIGN THE FORMS”.
 This will display the Model Compliance and Model Release forms for the model to e-sign.

 Uploading Primary Profile Photo

 To upload her Primary Profile Photo, the model must click on My Photos.

 From your studio account, you can click on the Edit link for any of your models and view the same information as described above.
 The only exception is profile photos which cannot be uploaded in the studio account.
 To upload profile photos, you’ll need to click on the Login link to login as the model, then upload the photos in her My Photos section.

 After a model uploads ALL her documents and ID photos, her account will enter our pending model queue.
 We’ll then review her documents within one business day.
 If a model applies on a weekend, no one will look at her documents until Monday.

 If a model submits her application, but fails to upload all the required documents, we’ll automatically email her and you reminder notices every day for 30 days.
 The reminder notices provide specific information on which documents are missing.

 If a document is rejected, we’ll email the model and you, providing specific information on why the document was rejected.
-If the rejected document was the Model Compliance / Model Release form, we’ll automatically email her a new set of documents, so she can try again.
+If the rejected document was the Model Compliance / Model Release form, we’ll delete the documents, so the button will re-appear and she can click on it to sign them again.
 If the rejected document is an ID photo, the model will have to login to her account DELETE the rejected photo and upload a replacement photo.

 Models often become confused when they receive a rejection notice, then login to their account and it shows all the documents are “Received”.
 To be clear, “Received” means exactly what it says.
 It means we received the document.
 It does NOT necessarily mean the document is correct.
 A model could upload a picture of her dog and it would show that it’s “Received”.
 If the model receives a rejection notice, she will need to DELETE the received document and upload a replacement.